 The qualities we are missing are the FEMININE QUALITIES, and I don’t mean female, but feminine.
 Bear with me and keep reading, I am about to uncover an ancient truth.

-The 5 Feminine Qualities Of Embodied Leadership
+The 5 Feminine Qualities of Embodied Leadership

 Let me start by making a fundamental distinction between feminine and female.
 Female refers to gender identification, whereas Feminine refers to the primordial energy signature whose counterpart is the Masculine, both of which are beyond gender.

-In ancient traditions, these two have been named Ying (Feminine) & Yang (Masculine) and associated with very specific and complementary qualities and attributes.
+In ancient traditions, these two have been named Ying (Feminine) & Yang (Masculine) and are associated with very specific and complementary qualities and attributes.

-This balance I’m referring to has been absent in our society for too long; running our planet to exhaustion, the animal world close to extinction, and our emotional, mental, and physical bodies to burning out.
+This balance I’m referring to has been absent in our society for too long; running our planet to exhaustion, the animal world close to extinction, and our emotional, mental, and physical bodies burning out.

 We needed a wake-up call.
 Now is our chance to take response-ability and exercise our “ability” to “respond” to the situation with the embodiment of what’s needed to bring balance back to humanity: peace, center, civility, cooperation, solidarity, and love.